 - We provide AES 256 bit encryption via Amazon Web Services, the leading cloud services platform, for your data in-transit and at-rest.

-- You have the choice of multiple data center locations in the EU (Germany, the UK, and Ireland), Australia, the US, and Canada.
+- You have the choice of multiple data center locations in the EU, Australia, the US, and Canada.
 We recently added new data centers in Germany and the U.K.

 - We support MFA and OAuth.
 We even offer the option to make it mandatory for access.